 I joined them at City Hall where more than a thousand people were singing and dancing to celebrate their culture.
 When they sprayed the huge amounts of water towards us, I knew that I mustn’t miss this moment, so I started to snap with my iPhone (with no waterproof case!) and I got this image.
 It was definitely worth the risk!

 As usual I edited the photo in Snapseed, adding the Drama filter to enhance the background.
 Then I added a Grunge filter, removed the texture, and adjusted the tone to my liking.
-Lastly I processed it in VSCO Cam to get the faded tone.
+Lastly I used the VSCO editing tools to get the faded tone.

 You’ve chosen to create two separate Instagram accounts – one for your black and white silhouette/shadow photos and one for your color street photography.
 What’s your reasoning behind this?